hyperagon/hyperagon.github.io/content/posts/openmw_modding/index.md

 For starters let's do an Elixir that recovers everything.
 ![Elixir](1.png)

-Let's put it indide the left-most vase after going down from the Silt Strider on Balmora.
+Let's put it inside the left-most vase after going down from the Silt Strider on Balmora.
 ![Find the Object](2.png)

 Then edit that record to have that new item.